oktadev/okta-blog/README.md

 To describe how to setup a new application on Okta, please use the [`cli.md`](_source/_includes/setup/cli.md) or [`maven.md`](_source/_includes/setup/maven.md) includes.

 These will render instructions using the [Okta CLI](https://cli.okta.com) (or [Okta Maven Plugin](https://github.com/oktadeveloper/okta-maven-plugin)) and link to instructions for the Admin Console.

-**Please do not include any screenshots of the CLI or Admin Console in your post.**
+Screenshots are discouraged because they're hard to keep up-to-date.

 Below are some examples:

-Angular App:
+Angular:

 ```md
 {% include setup/cli.md type="spa" framework="Angular" loginRedirectUri="http://localhost:4200/callback" %}